VladimirAlexiev/soml/owl2soml/README.md

 The tool handles the following datatypes:
 - `xsd:` datatypes: `boolean, byte, date, dateTime, decimal, double, gYear, gYearMonth, int, integer, long, negativeInteger, nonNegativeInteger, nonPositiveInteger, positiveInteger, short, string, time, unsignedByte, unsignedInt, unsignedLong, unsignedShort`
-- `schema` (schema.org) datatypes: `Boolean, Date, DateTime, Float, Integer, Number, Text, Time`
+- `schema:` (schema.org) datatypes: `Boolean, Date, DateTime, Float, Integer, Number, Text, Time`
-  - `schema:URL` is mapped to `iri`, i.e. a free IRI that does not designate an instance (object) stored in the platform.
+- `schema:URL, rdfs:Resource, xsd:anyURI` are mapped to `iri`, i.e. a "free-standing" IRI that does not designate an instance (object) stored in the platform.
 - You cannot use `owl:ObjectProperty` with a datatype range.
-  - An `owl:ObjectProperty` without specified class is mapped to `iri` (a "free-standing" URL)
+  - An `owl:ObjectProperty` without specified class is mapped to `iri` (a "free-standing" IRI)
 - You cannot use `owl:DatatypeProperty` or `owl:AnnotationProperty` with a class range.
   - The default datatype of a prop that doesn't mention a range is `string`.
     This applies to `rdf:Property, owl:DatatypeProperty, owl:AnnotationProperty`.
   - These datatypes are also mapped to string: `rdf:langString, rdfs:Literal`.
+  - Finally, `rdf:Resource` is mapped to `iri`, a free-standing IRI pointing to an external resource

 ### Labels and Descriptions

 The tool handles the following descriptive attributes of schema elements (Ontology, Classes and Properties):
-- labels (rdfs:label, skos:prefLabel, dc:title, dct:title)
+- labels: `rdfs:label, skos:prefLabel, dc:title, dct:title`
-- descriptions (rdfs:comment, skos:definition, skos:description, skos:scopeNote, dc:description, dct:description)
+- descriptions: `rdfs:comment, skos:definition, skos:description, skos:scopeNote, dc:description, dct:description`

 It looks only for values without lang tag or with lang `en` (as well as "dialects" such as `en-US, en-GB`).
 The reason is that many ontologies include translations, but SOML currently supports only one value per element.